 Although best and worst are extremes, If you or your clients are in the business of utilizing radio, TV and web-embedded infomercials, your ads fall somewhere on the spectrum of best to worst.
 Great copywriting and production are the foundation for a great return on your marketing budget.

-Consistency trumps Creativity
+Consistency beats Creativity

 There should always be at least one consistent element in the production that creates instant recognition for your commercials.
 You don’t change your company logo and slogan every time you order new paper stock- why would you change your commercial’s music, voice talent or on-camera spokesperson every time you change copy?